-SAP S/4HANA is able to address this issue thanks to its open SAP HANA platform, SAP S/4HANA can be easily integrated with Ariba, a global business commerce network connecting buyers and suppliers around the world.
+SAP S/4HANA is able to address this issue thanks to its open SAP HANA platform.
+SAP S/4HANA can be easily integrated with Ariba, a global business commerce net-work connecting buyers and suppliers around the world.
 Data can be exchanged.
 It allows businesses to more easily exchange data over the network with their suppliers and partners, reducing paperwork and cutting costs.
-It also helps Companies to build stronger relationships with suppliers and provides them with have access to an alternative source for procurement, when necessary.
-Furthermore, the open SAP HANA platform offers a high level of extensibility and platform enables companies to connect their ERP system to live information from the Internet.
+It also helps companies to build stronger relationships with suppliers and provides them with have access to an alternative source for procurement, when necessary.
+Furthermore, the open SAP HANA platform offers a high level of extensibility.
+The platform also enables companies to connect their ERP system to live information from the Internet.
 The purchasing team is notified when prices are low, so that they can source the required materials at the lowest possible cost.

 How to keep up with the demand for highly personalized products